odlgroup/odl/doc/source/guide/in_depth/chambolle_pock_guide.rst

 .. code-block:: python

    I = odl.IdentityOperator(space)
-   gradient = odl.Gradient(space, method='forward')
+   gradient = odl.Gradient(space)

-where we chose the 'forward' method for the gradient for numerical stability reasons.
 To create :math:`K`, we note that :math:`K` is a special case of a `BroadcastOperator`, an operator that broadcasts its argument to several sub-operators.
 Hence we may create :math:`K` by

 .. code-block:: python